CS340-21/oss/jbyers3.md

 Sprint 5:
 Instance #1117: Looking at the version of the directory containing pngread.c, the version is newer than the vulnerability patch.
+	As such, there weren't any vilnerabilities to fix.
-Instance #1444: Looking at the version of pngread.c, the version is newer than the vulnerability patch.
+Instance #1444: Looking a the version of pngread.c, the version is newer than the vulnerability patch.
+As such, there were no
+	vulnerabilities to fix.

 Sprint 6:
 Instance #1117: Looking at the version of the directory containing pngread.c, the version is newer than the vulnerability patch.
+	As such, no feedback was given.
 Instance #1444: Looking at the version of pngread.c, the version is newer than the vulnerability patch.
+As such, no feedback
+	was given.